aspose-total/Aspose.Total-Products/total/en/net/conversion/xml-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to PPS via .NET" h2=".NET API to Export XML to PPS on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a powerful package of File Format Automation APIs that makes it easy to Render XML to PPS in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the XML file format to PPTX.
+This API provides a wide range of features to manipulate PDF documents, including the ability to convert XML to PPTX.

+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to PPS.
+This API provides a comprehensive set of features to create, edit, and manipulate presentations, including the ability to convert PPTX to PPS.
+It also provides a range of features to work with text, shapes, images, and other elements of a presentation.

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render XML to PPS in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform XML file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to PPS.
+Using Aspose.Total for .NET, you can easily Render XML to PPS in two simple steps.
+The PDF Processing API, Aspose.PDF for .NET, can be used to transform XML file format to PPTX.
+Then, the Presentation Processing API, Aspose.Slides for .NET, can be used to convert PPTX to PPS.
+This package of File Format Automation APIs makes it easy to automate the process of converting XML to PPS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}